RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/2-Rapid Standard/2-Assets/creating-a-new-asset-subtype/creating-a-new-asset-subtype.md

 ### How to Create an Assets Subtype

-1. Select Designer &gt; Create Table
+1. Select Designer > Create Table

     ![image-1702445850673.png](./downloaded_image_1705285237147.png)